KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/user_faq.md

 ## How can I start the exercise?

 - Click Start exercise button in the timer window and the One-Minute-Workout schedule will start
-- The next exercise window will pop up after the first exercise according to your chosen interval
+- The next exercise window will pop up after the first exercise, according to your chosen interval

 ## How can I skip an exercise?